Totem-Studios/.github/profile/README.md

 ### Contributing

 > [!IMPORTANT]<br>
-> If you would like to submit a critical bug or error, this could include security vulnerabilities, a current attack, or even memory issues.
-Please report this to us immediately _privately_ through email to one of us:
+> For reporting critical bugs or errors, such as security vulnerabilities, ongoing attacks, or memory issues, please contact us <mark>immediately</mark> via email:
 >
 > - **Pontus Henriksson**: <a href="mailto:pontus@henriksson.space">pontus@henriksson.space</a>
 > - **Lucas Norman**: <a href="mailto:lucas.norman007@gmail.com">lucas.norman007@gmail.com</a>
 > - **Neo Mannskar**: <a href="mailto:neo.mannskar@gmail.com">neo.mannskar@gmail.com</a>

-Your contributions and feedback are what help us grow and improve.
-If you're interested in contributing to any of our projects or have valuable feedback, please don't hesitate to reach out by email or read [our guide on how to contribute](../CONTRIBUTING.md).
+We value your contributions and feedback.
+If you are interested in contributing to our projects or have valuable insights to share, please refer to [our contribution guide](../CONTRIBUTING.md) or reach out to us via email.
+Your support helps us grow and improve continuously.

 ### Licensing

-Please note that most of our projects are open source and don't require express permission for use but that might differ on some projects.
-Always check the `LICENSE.md` file within each repository for specific licensing details about that specific project.
+Most of our projects are open-source and available for use without explicit permission.
+However, licensing terms may vary for certain projects.
+Please refer to the `LICENSE.md` file within each repository for detailed information on the specific licensing terms applicable to that project.

 ---